rowerf/Programmeerproject/README.md

 <h1>Project proposal</h1>
-<h2>Problem statement</h2>
+Summary: an application that helps finding the best restaurant suggestions based on multiple preferences.
+Made by: Rosan van der Werf 11030917

+<h3>Problem statement</h3>
 target audience: people that want to eat together but (problem:) don't really know what and where to eat.
 Furthermore, there's a lot food preferences like veganism, vegetarism or allergies/introlerances, which makes it hard to find a nice place that fits the needs and takes into account these preferences.

-<h2>Solution</h2>
+<h3>Solution</h3>
 This app helps finding restaurant suggestions based on the user's location or a spcecified address, in which it also ensures it meets the preferences of the user self and the (when indicated) friend(s) the user wishes to eat with.

 Main features:
 - Register as user and indicate food preferences